 Violation of Right to Life and Bodily Integrity

-A child was killed and another Palestinian succumbed to his injury, while 9 others, including a woman, were wounded, and dozens of others suffocated and sustained bruises in Israeli Occupation Forces (IOF) and settlers’ attacks in the occupied Palestinian territory (oPt).
+Four Palestinians, including a child, were killed, and 20 others, including 2 children, were wounded, while dozens of others suffocated and sustained bruises in Israeli Occupation Forces (IOF) attacks in the occupied Palestinian territory (oPt).

 Details are as follows: